icanseetime/webdev-resources/README.md

-# webdev-resources
+# Web Development Resources
-Web Development Resources
+A project aimed at collecting links and resources useful for learning web development.
+Mainly focused on moving the links from https://docs.google.com/spreadsheets/d/1VpDeL_3pLFaN4cRplyVs3b87Uqf1sPjwb9bxuMHr8fA/edit#gid=2123929999 over into a webpage.